elastic/kibana/packages/kbn-pm/README.md

 Basically, we just want to be able to share "static code" (aka being able to `import`) between Kibana and Kibana plugins.
 To get there we need tooling.

-`kbn-build` is a tool that helps us manage these static dependencies, and it enables us to share these packages between Kibana and Kibana plugins.
+`@kbn/pm` is a tool that helps us manage these static dependencies, and it enables us to share these packages between Kibana and Kibana plugins.
 It also enables these packages to have their own dependencies and their own build scripts, while still having a nice developer experience.